-An ex-Boy Scout camp director and YMCA water safety instructor accused of filming and distributing child pornography entered a guilty plea this past Tuesday on three of the seven counts he is facing.
-Similar accusations have been made against dozens of coaches with USA Swimming in the last year as well.
+An ex-Boy Scout camp director and YMCA water safety instructor accused of filming and distributing child pornography entered a guilty plea on three of the seven counts he is facing.
+Similar accusations have been made against dozens of coaches with USA Swimming as well.
 In fact, it seems as if horrifying stories like this are coming from every possible direction: sports teams, churches, high schools, and even daycare centers.

 While the pain and torment experienced by all of the victims is unique, we've identified three similarities in all of these stories.